jesperbruunhansen/loopback-object-acl/README.md

 ```

 ### Group Read-level permissions
-To specifiy every user that will have access to the object can be cumbersome and timeconsuming, if 100 or even 1000 users should have access.
+To specifiy every user that will have access to the object can be cumbersome and timeconsuming.
 This is where groups come in handy.

 POST /api/books
 ```js